๐ŸปCalifornia History

 Death Valley National Park

-• Holds records for hottest, driest, and lowest point in North America—Badwater Basin sits 282 feet below sea level, with temperatures reaching 134°F
+• Holds records for hottest, driest, and lowest point in North America.
+Badwater Basin sits 282 feet below sea level, and the official record high of 134ยฐF was recorded at Furnace Creek in 1913.

 Joshua Tree National Park

-• Joshua trees are actually yuccas, not trees, and depend on a specific moth species for pollination—illustrating ecological interdependence
+• Joshua trees are actually yuccas, not trees, and depend on a specific moth species (the yucca moth) for pollination.
+This is a textbook example of ecological interdependence, or mutualism.

-• Established as a national park in 1994 alongside Death Valley, part of the California Desert Protection Act that added millions of acres to federal protection
+• Established as a national park in 1994 alongside Death Valley, both elevated by the California Desert Protection Act, which added millions of acres to federal protection.

-Compare: Death Valley vs. Joshua Tree—both established in 1994 under the California Desert Protection Act, but Death Valley showcases geological extremes while Joshua Tree emphasizes biological adaptation.
-Both represent the 1990s expansion of conservation beyond "pretty" landscapes.
+Compare: Death Valley vs. Joshua Tree: both established as parks in 1994 under the California Desert Protection Act, but Death Valley showcases geological extremes while Joshua Tree emphasizes biological adaptation.
+Both represent the 1990s expansion of conservation beyond traditionally "scenic" landscapes to include arid ecosystems.

 Volcanic Landscapes: Fire and Stone